Trump Says He'll Be Arrested Tuesday as DA Eyes Charges

 Legal Woes

-A special counsel named by U.S. Attorney General Merrick Garland is currently investigating Trump's handling of classified government documents after leaving office, as well s his efforts to overturn the results of the 2020 election, which he lost to President Joe Biden, a Democrat.
+A special counsel named by Biden administration Attorney General Merrick Garland is currently investigating Trump's handling of classified government documents after leaving office, as well as his efforts to challenge the 2020 election.

 Bragg's office last year won the conviction of the Trump Organization on tax fraud charges.
 But Bragg declined to charge Trump himself with financial crimes related to his business practices, prompting two prosecutors who worked on the probe to resign.

-Trump leads his early rivals for his party's nomination, holding the support of 43% of Republicans in a February Reuters/Ipsos poll, compared with 31% for his nearest rival, Florida Governor Ron DeSantis, who has not yet announced his candidacy.
+Trump leads his early rivals for his party's nomination, holding the support of 43% of Republicans in a February Reuters/Ipsos poll, compared with 31% for his nearest rival DeSantis, who has not yet announced his candidacy.

+Rep. Marjorie Taylor Greene, R-Ga., tweeted a similar sentiment as Musk did above, saying this continued search for a crime of Trump will only make Democrats' political rival stronger.

+"If the Manhattan DA indicts President Trump, he will ultimately win even bigger than he is already going to win," she wrote.
+"And those Republicans that stand by and cheer for his persecution or do nothing to stop it will be exposed to the people and will be remembered, scorned, and punished by the base.

 © 2023 Newsmax.
 All rights reserved.